 Special Behavioral Standards for Students at MCLA

-A. Alcoholic Beverages - The College intends for its students to abide by State laws which prohibit those persons under the age of 21 from possessing, purchasing, or transporting alcoholic beverages.
-Those students who are of legal drinking age may possess alcoholic beverages in specific residence areas, and at certain times and places on campus such as specifically designated social events.
+A. Alcoholic Beverages - The College intends for its students to abide by State laws that prohibit those persons under the age of 21 from possessing, purchasing or transporting alcoholic beverages.
+Those students who are of legal drinking age may possess alcoholic beverages in specific residence areas and at certain times and places on campus such as specifically designated social events.
 Students of legal age who choose to possess and use alcohol must do so responsibly.
 Students who are 21 years of age may not consume, possess or otherwise use alcohol when a minor is present.
 Conversely, minors may not be present when/where there is alcohol present unless specifically approved.
 This standard applies both on and off campus.
-At no time are students allowed to possess on campus (regardless of content) kegs, half kegs, or similar "common" containers of beer such as "beer balls" and/or alcohol abuse apparatus such as funnels, beer pong or beirut set ups.
+At no time are students allowed to possess on campus (regardless of content) kegs, half kegs or similar "common" containers of beer such as "beer balls" and/or alcohol abuse apparatus such as funnels, beer pong or beirut set ups.
 Students are expected to become familiar, where relevant, with policies established by such offices as Residential Programs & Services and Public Safety before becoming involved in any event where alcoholic beverages are to be present.
 Behaviors resulting in violations of community standards as a result of improper use of alcohol will not be excused or mitigated.

-C. Disruptive Conduct - Students are considered to be acting in a disruptive fashion and against College standards whenever they shall make a disturbance or threat of violence which is sufficient to disrupt the normal and reasonable use of the buildings or property, owned or controlled by the College or elsewhere (even off campus).
+D. Disruptive Conduct - Students are considered to be acting in a disruptive fashion and against College standards whenever they shall make a disturbance or threat of violence which is sufficient to disrupt the normal and reasonable use of the buildings or property, owned or controlled by the College or elsewhere (even off campus).
 In the interpretation and application of this regulation, either a disturbance or a threat of violence, shall constitute a violation.
-A "disturbance," which is something less than threats of violence, is an interruption of peace and quiet, a violation of public order in decorum, or an interference with or hindrance of facilities or occupation of a building or space.
-Classroom disruption is behavior that is substantial and/or repeated behavior, which reasonably interferes with the conduct of a class or related academic pursuits.
-"Fighting," defined as engaging in, and continuing when one has an opportunity to disengage from a physical struggle with another person or persons, is specifically prohibited under this regulation.
+A "disturbance," which is something less than threats of violence, is an interruption of peace and quiet, a violation of public order in decorum or an interference with or hindrance of facilities or occupation of a building or space.
+Classroom disruption is behavior that is substantial and/or repeated behavior that reasonably interferes with the conduct of a class or related academic pursuits.
+"Fighting," defined as engaging in and continuing when one has an opportunity to disengage from a physical struggle with another person or persons, is specifically prohibited under this regulation.
 Lewd, obscene or otherwise indecent conduct is also prohibited under this code.

-D. Drugs and Narcotics - In accordance with the General Laws of Massachusetts, the College as an instrument of the State, is obliged to uphold and maintain standards in relation to illegal drugs and substances.
-Therefore, students alleged to be in violation of these standards can expect the College to pursue such matters through its regularly established conduct processes.
+E. Drugs and Narcotics - In accordance with the General Laws of Massachusetts, the College as an instrument of the State, is obliged to uphold and maintain standards in relation to illegal drugs and substances.
+Therefore, students alleged to be in violation of these standards can expect the College to pursue such matters through its regularly established conduct process.
 The possession, use, distribution or sale of narcotics, hallucinogens or other dangerous and/or illegal drugs is prohibited.
 The possession or sale of drug related paraphernalia is also prohibited.
 The College embraces wellness and, therefore, prohibits the use of any substance in a harmful or abusive manner.
 This may include over-the-counter substances or prescription drugs.
 Behaviors resulting in violations of community standards as a result of improper use of drugs or other substances will not be excused or provide justification for the College to mitigate its response to associated behaviors and violations.

-G. Gambling - Any gambling which is prohibited by Massachusetts law is also prohibited on College property.
+H. Gambling - Any gambling which is prohibited by Massachusetts law is also prohibited on College property.

 1. Sexual Assault: If a person touches another individual in a sexual manner (making sexual contact) and the touching is offensive to that person, sexual assault has been committed.

-a.
 Rape and Acquaintance Rape: Nonconsensual sexual intercourse, whether, vaginal, oral or anal.
 Using intimidation, threats or physical force to accomplish intercourse is rape.
 Penetration of the vagina, mouth or anus is necessary to call the act rape, but emission is not necessary.
 Penile penetration or penetration with any digit (finger) or foreign object is also considered rape.

-b.
 Acquaintance rape is rape.

-c.
 Intoxication is not a defense and cannot be used as an excuse or as a justification for the charge of sexual assault.

 2. Sexual Harassment consists of unwelcome verbal, non-verbal and/or physical behavior of a sexual nature which is so severe or pervasive that it has the effect of interfering with a person's employment, academic performance or participation in College programs or activities, and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.
 Sexual harassment incidents can involve a male harasser and a female victim, a female harasser and a male victim, and also same gender same sex harassment and harassment because of gender identity or orientation.

-No individual may possess, carry, store, use, or have in his/her custody or control, a firearm or other weapon on campus.
-State law prohibits the unauthorized possession, carrying, or use of weapons or firearms on College property.
+P. Weapons and Firearms - Except for authorized law enforcement purposes, no weapons of any kind are allowed on the MCLA campus.
+No individual may possess, carry, store, use or have in the individual's custody or control, a firearm or other weapon on campus.
+State law prohibits the unauthorized possession, carrying or use of weapons or firearms on College property.

-The term "campus" includes but is not limited to: College housing, other buildings, grounds, parking areas, or any other facility owned, leased, managed, or operated by the College.
+The term "campus" includes but is not limited to: College housing, other buildings, grounds, parking areas or any other facility owned, leased, managed or operated by the College.

-The term "carrying" includes, but is not limited to: possession, transporting, storing, or having custody or control of firearms or other weapons within any part of a vehicle.
+The term "carrying" includes, but is not limited to: possession, transporting, storing or having custody or control of firearms or other weapons within any part of a vehicle.

 The policy applies to all persons, including but not limited to: faculty, staff, students and visitors.

-Temporary exemption to the portions of this policy not controlled by State law may be granted by the College's Director of Public Safety or his/her designee for job related, educational or demonstration purposes.
+Temporary exemption to the portions of this policy not controlled by State law may be granted by the College's Director of Public Safety or designee for job related, educational or demonstration purposes.